gsaffouri/tf-bootstrap/README.md

 1. [Establish AWS CLI authentication]
 2. Clone this repository and navigate to the root
-3. Execute the  deploy-tf.sh script with the '-p' flag
+3. Deploy resources by executing the deploy-tf.sh script with the '-p' flag
 ```bash
 ./deploy-tf.sh -p